 Flue Gas Recirculation

-The SmartMeasurement™ ATMF air mass flow meters are used to optimize the operation of a boiler which incorporates flue gas recirculation.
+The SmartMeasurement™ ATMF air mass flow meters are used to optimize the operation of a boiler that incorporates flue gas recirculation.
 Flue gas is recirculated to maintain optimum furnace temperature and lower soot emissions.
-Gas recirculation flow measurements are needed to calculate the optimum recirculation flow needed to maintain the correct furnace-exit temperature.
+Gas recirculation flow measurements are needed to calculate the optimum recirculation flow needed to maintain the correct furnace exit temperature.
 The flue gas is recirculated from the economizer outlet to the furnace through tempering ports located above the top level of burners.

 Advantages: